-Creative Biolabs is professional in biomarker assay development, validation, and profiling with multiplex biomarker panels, using immunoanalytical and enzymatic platforms, or LC-MS/MS, when appropriate.
-We have substantial experience with custom multiplex designs and can expertly help you design a custom biomarker assay to suit your needs.
+Creative Biolabs specializes in the development, validation, and profiling of biomarker assays, utilizing multiplex biomarker panels.
+We employ immunoanalytical and enzymatic platforms, as well as LC-MS/MS where appropriate.
+With extensive experience in custom multiplex designs, we can expertly assist in developing a biomarker assay tailored to your specific research requirements.

 1. Multiplex Immunoassay Platform for the Simultaneous Detection of Serum IgG Antibodies Targeting Six Human Coronaviruses